Menditect/documentation/docs/mta/frontend-test.md

 ### Setup Frontend Test

+This action will generate 3 [Test Cases](test-case)
+1. Frontend test - Setup (this will create the Playwright Browser)
+2. Frontend test - `[Add test here]` (this is a placeholder Test Case for to-be created Teststeps)
+3. Frontend test - Teardown (this will stop the Playwright Test and return any recorded [Trace files](frontend-glossary#tracefile))

 - Navigate to the Test Suite where you want to create a Frontend test in.
 - Use the `Add frontend test` button to create Frontend Test Cases.
 - Select the [Application](application) for the Test Cases.